2024-2025 Edition

 Not offered during 2023-2024 academic year.

+Prerequisites: BIOL BC2272 (or corequisite).
+Enrollment limited to 16.
 The definition of ecological problems in experimentally tractable ways; the design of experiments and analysis of ecological data; class projects on population ecology.
-Students conduct individual projects during last month of term.
+Students conduct individual projects during last month of term

 BIOL BC3303 LAB IN MOLECULAR BIOLOGY.
 3.00 points.

-Prerequisites: BIOL BC2100 (which can be taken as a pre- or co-requisite).
-Enrollment is limited to 16; must attend first lab to hold place.
+Prerequisites: BIOL BC2100 BIOL BC2100 OR BIOL BC3310 (which can be taken as corequisites) or permission of instructor.
+Enrollment limited to 16.

 Introduction to the use of molecular techniques to answer questions about subcellular biological phenomena.
 Techniques include isolation of genomic and plasmid DNAs, restriction enzyme analysis, DNA and protein electrophoresis, bacterial transformation, and plasmid subcloning